qtsone/workflows-mcp/docs/guides/recursive-workflows.md

 ### Q: Can I pause and resume recursive workflows?

-**A**: Yes, the state file persists between calls.
+**A**: Yes, the SQLite database persists between calls.
 You can stop execution and resume later by passing the same `state` path:

 ```yaml
 # First execution